 3 Ways To Get Employee Buy-In

-One of the biggest frustrations constantly heard from practice owners is "how do I get my employees to buy-in?"
-In fact, this is heard almost as much as "I need more referrals."
+One of the biggest frustrations constantly heard from physical therapy clinic owners is “how do I get my employees to buy-in?”
+In fact, this is heard almost as much as “I need more referrals.”

 As you know, a lack of employee engagement can result in poor productivity, lost revenues and staff turnover.